Fellowship in Paediatric Orthopaedics

 Introduction

 The Fellowship in Paediatric Orthopaedics at The Royal Children's Hospital, Melbourne, was established in 1978 and has continued uninterrupted since that year.
-The Fellowship is available to suitable Australian and overseas candidates with appropriate qualifications.
+The Fellowships are available to suitable Australian and overseas candidates with appropriate qualifications.

-The Fellowship is designed to provide occupational training for those orthopaedic surgeons who have carried out their preliminary training and obtained a Fellowship of a Royal College or equivalent overseas Postgraduate Diploma, and who wish to specialise in paediatric orthopaedic surgery.
+Fellowships are designed to provide occupational training for those orthopaedic surgeons who have completed their preliminary training and obtained a Fellowship of a Royal College or equivalent overseas Postgraduate Diploma and who wish to specialise in paediatric orthopaedic surgery.
 The posts are recognised by the AOA (Australian Orthopaedic Association).

-The training will enhance the Fellow's qualification and ability in his home country.
-In most countries all specialists are encouraged to do a recognised Fellowship and appointment to consultant's posts are dependent on the candidate having performed such a Fellowship.
+The training will enhance the Fellow's qualifications and ability in his home country.
+In most countries, all specialists are encouraged to do a recognised fellowship, and appointment to consultant posts depends on the candidate having performed such a fellowship.
 The Orthopaedic Department at The Royal Children's Hospital, Melbourne, is a major paediatric orthopaedic department of world standing.
-The Fellowship is recognised as a leading post for occupational training in paediatric orthopaedics and the various subspecialist areas.
+The Fellowships are recognised as a leading post for occupational training in paediatric orthopaedics and the various subspecialist areas.

-The Fellow will be working with the staff of the Orthopaedic Department, all of whom are appointed as Teachers of the Department of Paediatrics of the University of Melbourne, and whom possess appropriate postgraduate qualifications.
+Fellows will be working with the staff of the Orthopaedic Department, all of whom are appointed as Teachers of the Department of Paediatrics of the University of Melbourne and possess appropriate postgraduate qualifications.

-The Royal Children's Hospital itself is a specialist paediatric hospital and provides a full range of clinical services, tertiary care and health promotion prevention programs for children and adolescents.
-The hospital is the major specialist paediatric hospital in Victoria and also cares for children from Tasmania and Southern NSW servicing in total approximately a population of 10 million.
+The Royal Children's Hospital is a specialist paediatric hospital providing a full range of clinical services, tertiary care and health promotion prevention programs for children and adolescents.
+The Hospital is the foremost expert paediatric Hospital in Victoria and also cares for children from Tasmania and Southern NSW, servicing approximately a population of 10 million.
 Referrals also come from other states around Australia and overseas.

-As the major paediatric hospital in Victoria, The Royal Children's Hospital provides clinical, academic and advocacy services for children and young people throughout the state.
-It is internationally recognised as a leading centre for research and education and is closely affiliated with the University of Melbourne and the Murdoch Children’s Research Institute (MCRI).
+As the significant paediatric Hospital in Victoria, The Royal Children's Hospital provides clinical, academic and advocacy services for children and young people throughout the state.
+It is internationally recognised as a leading centre for research and education and is closely affiliated with the University of Melbourne and the Murdoch Children's Research Institute (MCRI).

-The hospital was established in 1870 and has been located on its present site at Parkville in Melbourne since 1963.
-It has 350 beds and treats approximately 40,000 in-patients per year with a total of 300,000 children seen in the hospital annually.
+The Hospital was established in 1870 and has been located on its present site at Parkville in Melbourne since 1963.
+It has 350 beds and treats approximately 40,000 in-patients annually, with 300,000 children seen in the Hospital annually.

-The Orthopaedic Department consist departmental offices with support staff, outpatients’ facilities, dedicated operating theatres and a Gait Laboratory.
-Research staff reside both within the Departmental Offices and in the Gait Laboratory.
-The Department is closely linked to the Bone and Cartilage Research group within the laboratory space of the MCRI.
+The Orthopaedic Department comprises offices with support staff, outpatient facilities, dedicated operating theatres and a Gait Laboratory.
+Research staff reside both within the Departmental Offices, MCRI and in the Gait Laboratory.
+The Department has its own research group within the Murdoch Children’s Research Centre and is closely linked to the Bone and Cartilage Research group within the laboratory space of the MCRI.

 Departmental Structure